gerilanglois/LLxDocs/home.md

 <!-- SUBTITLE: A quick summary of how to use the LectureLinx Documentation site -->
 # LectureLinx Documentation
 ## Overview
-This providers user and developer information about LectureLinx systems, integrations and sites.
+This provides user and developer information about LectureLinx systems, integrations and sites.

 ## Guides
 * [Style guildelines: how to create and edit documention](/)